bw2/trgt/docs/merge.md

 lines starting with `#` are treated as comments.
 Both relative and absolute paths are accepted as long as they exist when the merge runs.

+## Advanced usage

+- `--threads N` sets the shared thread pool for decompressing inputs and compressing outputs (defaults to 2).
+Depending on the underlying disk device used this can significantly improve merging speed, especially when reading or writing compressed VCF/BCF.
+- `--no-index` streams VCFs without `.tbi`/`.csi` files.
+Only use this when all inputs have identical contig order and are already position-sorted, otherwise the merge aborts with a sorting error.
+Streaming avoids loading index files into memory, which can cut RAM use significantly for large cohorts with many VCFs.

 ## Troubleshooting

-If an errors is reported with "Reference alleles do not match", it indicates that the input VCFs used different TR catalogs for genotyping.
+- If an error is reported with "Reference alleles do not match", it indicates that the input VCFs used different TR catalogs for genotyping.
+- High memory use: try `--no-index` to avoid loading `.tbi`/`.csi` into RAM, and consider hierarchical merging instead of a single monolithic run.
+For example: merge `a` + `b` -> `ab`, merge `c` + `d` -> `cd`, then merge `ab` + `cd` -> `abcd`.